m-lyon/fodnet/README.md

 - `scikit-image`
 - `nibabel`

-These will be installed upon installation of this package, however it is recommended to follow the instructions for installing PyTorch independently before installing this package, to ensure correct hardware optimizations are enabled.
+These will be installed upon installation of this package, however, it is recommended to follow the instructions for installing PyTorch independently before installing this package, to ensure correct hardware optimizations are enabled.

 ## Installation